seancorfield/depstar/README.md

 The Clojure CLI is adding a `-X` option to execute a specific function and pass a hash map of arguments.
 See [Executing a function that takes a map](https://clojure.org/reference/deps_and_cli#_executing_a_function_that_takes_a_map) in the Deps and CLI reference for details.

-As of 1.0.next, `depstar` supports this via `hf.depstar.jar/run` and `hf.depstar.uberjar/run` which accepts a hash map that mirrors the available command-line arguments:
+As of 1.1.104, `depstar` supports this via `hf.depstar.jar/run` and `hf.depstar.uberjar/run` which both accept a hash map that mirrors the available command-line arguments:

 * `:aot` -- if `true`, perform AOT compilation (like the `-C` / `--compile` option)
 * `:classpath` -- if specified, use this classpath instead of the (current) runtime classpath to build the JAR (like the `-P` / `--classpath` option)